PLAYOFF TIME - The 40th MHSAA Football Playoffs begin this weekend. Visit the Football Page of the MHSAA Website to game

 - Football - Ishpeming Westwood at Negaunee

 To view all of last week's School Broadcast Program productions, go to MHSAA.TV, click on On Demand on the nav bar of the left side of the page, and on the Filters at the top of next page, click on All States and then select Michigan.
-A year high total of 71 events ranging from athletics, to pep rallies, to student-produced public service announcements and interviews, were produced last week.
+A year high total of 66 events ranging from athletics, to pep rallies, to parent's night presentations and band concerts, were produced last week.

 CHECK OUT JACK ROBERTS' BLOG-- MHSAA Executive Director John E. "Jack" Roberts is the only executive director of a state high school athletic association in the country to blog on a regular basis, and he posts entries on our website every Tuesday and Friday with his thoughts about high school sports throughout the year.
 Here are Jack's entries from last week: